FirespriteLtd/website/site/content/careers/pages/technical-animator-ref-ftan01.md

 #### Salary

-We offer a very competitive package, which is dependent on experience
+We offer a very competitive package, which is dependent on experience.

 #### The Role